A simple guide to help property buyers pick what is best for their needs.

 SoFo is a small unit that offers owners more flexibility in design and layout, where owners can use it as an office or home or both.
 SoFo units are unique because they have an internal partition, which is a wall that can be shifted or removed.
 This allows owners to modify their office space according to their preferences, such as placing an additional bed in one room or an extra office desk in another.

 They typically have built-up areas ranging from 400 sq ft to 1,300 sq ft.
 The units are more flexible due to the absence of barriers between designs, enabling owners to customize the unit however they wish.
-Owners can also buy two units side by side and build an internal connection to create a larger and more comfortable area.
+To create a larger, more comfortable area, owners can also buy two units next to each other and connect them internally.

 These properties are also frequently outfitted with condominium-style amenities and services within their buildings.
 As a result, SoFo properties appeal to lifestyle-oriented young professionals, self-employed individuals, couples, and small businesses alike.
 Just like SoVo units, SoFo units are categorized under the commercial title without any protection by the HDA.